-Situated in the Miami Valley region of Ohio just an hour north of Cincinnati, Dayton is a mid-sized Midwestern city with a history of innovation surrounded by a diverse metropolitan area of almost a million residents.
+Situated in the Miami Valley region of Southwest Ohio, Dayton is a mid-sized Midwestern city with a history of innovation surrounded by a diverse metropolitan area of almost a million residents.
 Home to LexisNexis and Wright-Patterson Air Force Base, the region is known for its strengths in information technology, aerospace research and development, advanced materials engineering and health and human services.

 Heritage & History

 Known as the birthplace of aviation, Dayton is home to the National Museum of the United States Air Force — the oldest and largest military aviation museum in the world and Ohio's number one tourist attraction — and one of the country's premier air shows.
 Held in July each year, the Vectren Dayton Air Show showcases military jet demonstrations, world-class aerobatic champions and entertainment for the whole family.
 Other points of historical interest include the Boonshoft Museum of Discovery, the National Afro-American Museum and Cultural Center and Carillon Historical Park.